JaredHane98/AWS-EKS-AURORA/README.md

 * Cluster node scaling
 * Stress test using K6 or any other platform
 * Improved Aurora Scaling
-* Create an Init Container to intialize the database rather than relying on the Query Editor and RDS Data API.
+* Create a job initialize the database
 * TLS Certification

 # Final words